 - In the Southern hemisphere the seasons are the other way around.
-When it is summer here it is winter there.
+When it is summer in Europe, it is winter in Australia.
 Imagine celebrating Christmas on a long, hot summer day!

 - To help us understand where we are in the world, we also split the world into right and left halves called the Eastern hemisphere and the Western hemisphere.

-- The line between the Eastern and Western hemisphere’s is called the ‘Prime Meridian’ and it goes through Greenwich Royal Observatory in London.
+- The (imaginary) line between the Eastern and Western hemispheres is called the ‘Prime Meridian’ and it goes through Greenwich Royal Observatory in London.

 - The world is split into time zones.
-France is in the time zone to the East of Britain, so time is one hour ahead there.
-When it is 1pm in Britain it is 2pm in France.
+Continental Europe is in the time zone to the east of Britain, so time is one hour ahead there; when it is 1pm in Britain it is 2pm in France.